Getting to know our CCO Denisse Rudich

 One word that comes back again and again in Dea’s rhetoric is “collaboration”.
 When asked about it, she replies: ”you need a group of people who care enough to do the research, to do the work and act according to principles of collaboration and co-creation to protect both financial institutions and consumers.”
 She reckons the human factor is key in making financial crime prevention efficient: “internally, you need collaboration across silos; externally, you need and co-creation and collaboration with customers, regulators and financial institutions.”
 Denisse sees the emergence of certain technologies – like artificial intelligence, machine learning, network analysis, blockchain, real-time data – as huge opportunities for the industry when it comes to financial crime prevention.

 dealing with really dark issues”

-So the fight against financial crime is not unsurmountable but it requires leadership to engage the community (banks, law enforcement, intelligence agencies and civil society) to work together more efficiently, and apply new tools collaboratively.
+So the fight against financial crime is not unsurmountable but it requires leadership to engage the community (financial institutions, law enforcement, intelligence agencies and civil society) to work together more efficiently, and apply new tools collaboratively.
 This has been done internally at individual institutions, but if processes and technologies can be shared more openly in the community, and across sectors (for example, baking and accounting) there is more chance of having a significant positive impact.
 The risks and benefits are amplified in today’s hyperconnected world.